swisscom/dopc/README.md

 ## Caveats

+* Running DOPi causes the corresponding delayed job worker to not shut down when stopping delayed job and it gets killed (issue with signal handling in DOPi?)
 * Service is not protected by any sort of authentication or authorization, this is left to the setup (e.g. basic auth with Apache httpd).